 Rescue Dog Behaviour Training

 There are different reasons why dogs are brought to rescue centres.
-They can range from rescue centres removing dogs from a home due to neglect or abuse, dog owners being unable to cope with the dog's behaviour, or the dog's owner has passed away.
-Many dogs brought to rescue centres have had traumatic experiences that make it very difficult for these dogs to trust humans.
-Additionally, the traumatic experience of being rehomed and entering a very noisy environment with very high activity levels can make the dog feel threatened and alienated.
-A dog feeling threatened can lead to increased levels of fear and result in a myriad of unwanted behaviours, e.g. hyperactivity, excessive barking, excessive chewing, and aggression.
-My dog behaviour training can eliminate these unwanted behaviours in your rescue dog.
+They can range from rescue centres removing dogs from a home due to neglect or abuse, dog owners being unable to cope with the dog’s behaviour or the dog’s owner has passed away.
+Many dogs that are brought to rescue centres have made traumatic experiences that make it very difficult for such dogs to trust humans.
+Additionally, the traumatic experience of being rehomed and entering an environment that is very noisy and has very high activity levels can lead to the dog feeling threatened and alienated which can lead to increased levels of fear and resulting in a myriad of unwanted behaviours, for example, hyperactivity, excessive barking, excessive chewing, aggression and many other unwanted behaviours.

-This unwanted behaviour is especially true for dogs who have been through several unsuccessful rehoming attempts, so-called Yo-yo dogs.
-In these cases, the dogs are even more desperate to find a home where they are respected, accepted and loved.
+This is especially the case for dogs who have been through several unsuccessful rehoming attempts, so called Yo-yo dogs.
+In these cases, the dogs are even more desperate to find a home in which they are respected, accepted and loved.
 Yo-yo dogs have even greater levels of anxiety and desperation because they do not understand why they are repeatedly returned to the shelter.

 It will help you to build the trusted relationship with your dog that you have longed for so long.